VFA-11: 1950s

 In the mid-1950s, the squadron transitioned to the F9F-8 Cougar, and later shifted to F2H Banshees.
 In February 1958, the squadron deployed to the Mediterranean aboard USS Essex with McDonnell F2H-4 Banshees.
-They provided air cover for the landings in Lebanon and were sent through the Suez Canal to the Taiwan Straits during the Quemoy-Matsu shelling by Communist Chinese.
+They provided air cover for the landings in Lebanon and were sent through the Suez Canal to the Taiwan Straits during the Quemoy-Matsu shelling by the Chinese.
 Upon returning to the states, they were stationed at NAS Jacksonville to be disestablished on 15 February 1959, however; instead, on 16 February 1959 (the day after the second VF-11 was disestablished), VF-43 was redesignated as VF-11 at NAS Cecil Field, flying F-8 Crusaders.
-They adopted the traditions and insignia of the first Red Rippers (although they do not claim the lineage).
+They adopted the traditions and insignia of the first "Red Rippers" (although they do not claim the lineage).

 1960s

 VF-11 deployed aboard USS Franklin D. Roosevelt, where during the unrest in the Dominican Republic following the assassination of Rafael Trujillo in 1961.
-VF-11 was the first operational squadron to receive the F8U-2NE, receiving its first aircraft on February 8, 1962.
+VF-11 was the first operational squadron to receive the F8U-2NE, receiving its first aircraft on 8 February 1962.

 In January 1966 the squadron traded their F-8Es for F-8Ds.
 In the late 1966, they moved to NAS Oceana and transitioned to the F-4B Phantom.

-The squadron saw its first combat on July 25, 1967 over North Vietnam operating from USS Forrestal.
-The brief combat period on Yankee Station was cut short when, on July 29, 1967, the Forrestal fire occurred.
+The squadron saw its first combat on 25 July 1967 over North Vietnam operating from USS Forrestal.
+The brief combat period on Yankee Station was cut short when, on 29 July 1967, the Forrestal fire occurred.
 VF-11 lost 47 men in the catastrophe.

 1970s

 The squadron made several Mediterranean cruises in the 1970s aboard Forrestal.
 In 1972, they landed an F-4B aboard HMS Ark Royal in a cross-deck exercise.
 On 20 August 1973, the squadron received its first F-4J, beginning the transition from the F-4B.